A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials: Simulation Study

 \subsubsection{Bias can be correctly estimated with any amount of external data but increases as external data size grows}

-The estimation of the bias bound $B$ in the sensitivity analysis consistently correctly bounds the true bias $b$ with $B>b$ in every simulated scenario, regardless of the ratio of external data to trial data and the strength of bias arising from $Z$.
+The estimation of the bias bound $B$ in the sensitivity analysis consistently correctly bounds the true bias $b$ with $B>b$ in almost every simulated scenario, regardless of the ratio of external data to trial data and the strength of bias arising from $Z$.
+The one exception is under weak bias and $n=1000$, but the bias bound estimate is only slightly lower than the true bias with the confidence bounds containing the true value.

 As expected, the size of the true bias $b$ increases both as the difference in the distributions of $Z$ increases and the size of the external control arm increases.
 The increase in bias as the external control arm increases can be explained by the increase in amount of biased data, increasing the influence of the bias.
 The bias bound $B$ follows a similar shape in response to the trajectories of $b$.
 Interestingly, the standard error of the bias bound $B$ also increases as the size of the external control arm increases.
 Since the standard error of the bias bound is partially a function of the expectation of $\alpha$, it is driven by the $\frac{1}{q}$ term, inflating as $q$ becomes closer to 0 (equivalently as $n_0$ increases relative to $n_1$).
 Given this, one should be hesitant on using an overwhelming amount of external controls in comparison to the RCT sample size and even more so if the true effect size is expected to be relatively small.